Why It’s Fun to Get Around on Maui by Jeep

 Why Choose A Jeep Rental in Maui?

-Easy answer: jeeps are fun!
-Almost all of the roads on Maui are paved, so you don’t need a jeep or a four-wheel-drive vehicle on Maui, like you do on the island of Lanai where most roads are unpaved.
+Easy answer: Jeeps are fun!
+Almost all of the roads on Maui are paved, so you don’t need a jeep or a four-wheel-drive vehicle on Maui like you do on the island of Lanai where most roads are unpaved.
 But Maui is more fun in a jeep.
-The Jeep Wrangler bills itself as an off-road car, so you can feel like you are driving across open territory even when you are really on pavement.
+The Jeep Wrangler bills itself as an off-road car, so you can feel like you are driving across open territory even when you are really on the pavement.
 It’s the same way that a Porsche is fun even if you really never break the speed limit.
 Jeeps are just fun to drive.
 And a jeep is distinctive.
 Your grandmother and your young children may not know how to tell a Ford from a Chevy, but everyone knows how to recognize a jeep.